Armenian Power: History

-Armenian Power is believed to have been co-founded in the early 1990s by Armenian-American gangster Armen “Silent” Petrosyan.
+Armenian Power is believed to have been organized in the late 1980s by Armenian-American gangster Armen “Silent” Petrosyan.
 When 15-year-old Armen Petrosyan arrived in East Hollywood from Armenia in 1989, he encountered larger, long-established street gangs that often preyed upon the smaller and more recent group of Armenian immigrants.
-Petrosyan and his friends formed a defensive alliance that grew into the Armenian Power street gang, which, at its peak in the mid-1990s, had about 120 members.
+Petrosyan and his friends formed a defensive alliance from existing Armenian immigrant and Armenian-American gangs in the area, and the subsequent criminal organization grew into the Armenian Power street gang, which, at its peak in the mid-1990s, had about 120 members.

-According to a 1996 report by the Office of the California Attorney General, Armenian Power has strong ties to Russian organized crime.
-In the summer of 1988, two dozen gang members took over the parking lot of a mini-mall in East Hollywood and turned it into their headquarters.
+In the summer of 1988, two dozen Armenian and Armenian-American gang members took over the parking lot of a mini-mall in East Hollywood and turned it into their headquarters.
 They intimidated patrons of the mall's restaurants and clothing stores, forcing the shop owners to hire some off-duty LAPD officers for security.
+The members of this gang were subsequently incorporated into Armenian Power.

+However, despite its street gang origins, Armenian Power is closely connected to and considered part of the larger Armenian mafia.
+According to a 1996 report by the Office of the California Attorney General, Armenian Power also has strong ties to Russian organized crime.
 By mid-1997 the Armenian Power gang was believed to be responsible for a dozen driveby murders.

 AP leadership also maintains ties to Armenia and Russia and deals directly with high level Armenian/Russian organized crime figures.

 Gang activity has never been reported in East Coast, Midwestern, Northern or Southern Armenian-American communities primarily composed of Van (central) Armenians, Syrian-Armenians and Iraqi-Armenians.
 The unique ethnic composition of the Los Angeles area, which had a strong presence of many different gangs, played a major role in the creation of the Armenian Power gang.

 Though on the street-level Armenian Power may seem to be merely a loosely organized youth street gang, the street gang component is merely one aspect of the organization, with younger street gang members often serving as the enforcement arm or "soldiers" for a more organized Armenian-American criminal organization consisting of higher-up members.
 Armenian Power's status as a highly organized crime group rather than simply a street gang became apparent when Armenian-American gangsters were found to be involved in the 2010 Medicaid fraud case and the 2011 FBI-led Operation Power Outage.
 According to the official FBI website: "The Southern California crime ring called Armenian Power may look like a traditional street gang—members identify themselves with tattoos and gang clothing—but the group is really an international organized crime enterprise whose illegal activities allegedly range from bank fraud and identity theft to violent extortion and kidnapping."

 On November 4, 2019, Armenian Power "shot caller" Mher Darbinyan was sentenced to a 32-year prison term.
 He faces deportation to Armenia once he is released.